St Catherine's Lighthouse: History

-In 1904 the 16-sided optic was removed from St Catherine's (and installed instead in South Foreland Lighthouse).
-A new, more powerful 4-sided optic, manufactured by Chance Brothers, was installed in its place.
+In November 1904, the 16-sided optic was removed from St Catherine's (it was subsequently adapted for use in South Foreland Lighthouse).
+In its place, a new, more powerful set of lenses was installed: a four-sided second-order optic, designed by Thomas Matthews and manufactured by Chance Brothers.
 The new apparatus, borne on a trough of mercury and driven by a large clockwork mechanism, revolved much faster to give a much quicker flash, once every five seconds.
 It was said at the time to be 'the most powerful flash-light in [the] country', at 15,000,000 candlepower (compared to the 3,000,000 candlepower formerly produced by the old lens).
 The beam (albeit reflected on the clouds) could often be seen from Barfleur, 60 miles away.
 As part of the 1904 upgrade, the red sector light was reconfigured to shine from a window lower down in the tower, 20 ft below the lantern; it continued to use light redirected from the landward side of the main lamp, by way of a series of lenses and prisms.
+The same arc lamps remained in use as formerly (one being kept on standby while the other was in operation), and in the engine room the Robey engines and De Méritens alternators were likewise retained.

 The arc lamp was decommissioned in the 1920s; by this time it was the last operational arc lamp in a lighthouse in the UK (it is now displayed as an exhibit in Southsea Castle.)
 It was replaced by a 4 kW filament lamp powered by mains electricity; an automatic lamp changer was provided, to engage a standby electric lamp in the event of a bulb failure (and a standby acetylene lamp in the event of a power failure).
 The 1904 optic was retained, with the addition of an electric winder to the clockwork rotation drive.

 By 1932 the fog horn house was being undermined by erosion; it was demolished and a second (smaller) tower was then built alongside the lighthouse to house a new more powerful 12-inch siren.
 On 1 June 1943 a bombing raid destroyed the engine house, killing the three duty keepers.
 As part of the post-war repairs, a diaphone was installed in place of the siren.
 This was itself replaced by a 'supertyfon' air horn in 1962, when new engines and compressors were also installed; the fog signal was discontinued in 1987.

+In the early 2000s a T-antenna was spun between the lighthouse and a mast for transmitting DGPS-signals on 307.5 kHz.